 The system of car control is a safe, systematic way of driving and approaching hazards.
-This system was designed by the British Police and is now used all over the world in making safer drivers.
+This system was designed by the British Police and is now used all over the world to make drivers safer.

 TUG – Take Use and Give information.
 Information is an essential part of the system of car control and is used throughout the process.

 Use – This looks at the cognitive element of driving and what you have seen.
 Think!
 What could that cyclist do?
-He is looking over his should.
-What about that person on her mobile phone approaching a crossing, has she seen me?
+He is looking over his shoulder.
+What about that person on her mobile phone approaching a crossroads?
+Has she seen me?
 That car looks to be going too fast to be turning off before me.
-Has he left his indictor on?
+Has he left his indicator on?
 It’s all too easy to spend time looking but not really doing anything with it – looking but not seeing!

 Positioning yourself early can help you negotiate a hazard safely and smoothly.
 You need to consider things such as your road speed, type and size of the vehicle, road conditions, and others around you when positioning yourself for hazards.
 Position yourself for maximum advantage.

-Nearside position – allows an early view on right-hand corners, allows a better nearside view past vehicles, and allows extra space for on-coming vehicles, it’s the best position for left-hand turns when there is no other hazard.
+Nearside position – Allows an early view on right-hand corners, a better nearside view past vehicles, and extra space for oncoming vehicles.
+It’s the best position for left-hand turns when there is no other hazard.